Shalett/Shalett/README.md

 Passionate about exploring the realms of AI and designing efficient computing systems.
 I've delved into the world of machine learning, from algorithms to applications, and I've even built projects around recommender systems.

-## 🚀 What I Do:
-- 🤖 Dive deep into Machine Learning
-- 🧠 In-Memory Computing with DRAM

 ## 🔭 Currently Working On:
 - Exploring the potential of in-memory computing using DRAM
 - Enhancing my understanding of memory hierarchy and performance optimization